Provocations and Workshops

 Since 2019, Clara Herrmann has been head of the JUNGE AKADEMIE, the international artist-in-residence programme of the Akademie der Künste, Berlin, with residencies in Berlin (Germany) and Olevano (Italy).
 For the JUNGE AKADEMIE, she developed the programme Human Machine and initiated the project AI Anarchies with a fellowship programme, Autumn School and exhibition.
 Herrmann coordinated the Digital Solitude programme of Akademie Schloss Solitude, Stuttgart, from 2015-19, where she founded and curated the project Web Residencies with guest curators, including Morehshin Allahyari, Tatiana Bazzichelli, Nora O Murchú, and Mary Maggic.
 She was a research associate in the department for cultural management at the European University Viadrina in Frankfurt (Oder) and is co-publisher of the anthology Der digitale Kulturbetrieb.
 Clara Herrmann studied literature, law and arts management in Berlin, London and Frankfurt (Oder).

-Nataša Vukajlović is the AI Anarchies project coordinator at the JUNGE AKADEMIE.
+Nataša Vukajlović is the AI Anarchies project coordinator and Broken Machines and Wild Imaginings curtatorial assistant at the JUNGE AKADEMIE.
 She previously worked at Humboldt Institute for Internet and Society executing the monthly discussion series Digitaler Salon about the impact of digitalisation on society.
 Working at the intersection of arts, culture and digitalisation, her interests lie in how technology shapes and changes present society.
 Nataša Vukajlović finished her master’s in museum management and communications with a thesis about representational strategies in exhibitions.

 Artistic Director of transmediale festival, Berlin